Samuel-lab-prog/blogFrontend/README.md

 npm run dev
 ```

-## Good practices and code style
+## ✅ Code Quality & Best Practices

-This project follows several standards and patterns to ensure clean, maintainable and scalable code, making it easier for anyone to contribute and understand.
+This project adopts several conventions and patterns to keep the codebase **clean, maintainable, and easy to scale**.

-### Commits patterns
+### 📌 General Practices

+- Strong typing with TypeScript
+- Reusable and composable components
+- Feature-based folder organization
+- Clear separation between UI, logic, and data layers
+- Controlled side effects using React Query and custom hooks
+- Predictable state management and data flow
+- Consistent naming conventions across the codebase

+---

+## 🧾 Commit Message Guidelines

+This repository follows a **conventional commit pattern** to maintain a clean, readable, and meaningful commit history.

+### 🔹 Commit Prefixes

-1. Use a prefix for every commit.
-Commomn prefixes include:
+Use a prefix for every commit:

-- feat: → for new features
+- `feat:` — new features
-- fix: → for bug fixes
+- `fix:` — bug fixes
-- refactor: → for code restructuring without changing functionality
+- `refactor:` — code restructuring without changing behavior
-- docs: → for documentation changes
+- `docs:` — documentation updates
-- style: → for formatting or code style adjustments
+- `style:` — formatting or stylistic changes (no logic impact)
+- `test:` — adding or updating tests
+- `chore:` — tooling, configuration, or maintenance tasks

+### 🔹 Commit Rules

+1. **One purpose per commit**
-2. Keep commits focused: Each commit should address only one clear purpose.
+   Each commit should solve a single, well-defined problem.

-    Avoid large, mixed commits — instead, split them into smaller and well-defined ones.
+2. **Keep commits small and focused**
+   Avoid large commits that mix unrelated changes.
+   Prefer multiple small commits over one large commit.

-3. Write meaningful commit messages:
+3. **Write meaningful commit messages**

-    - **Bad:** fix stuff
+  **❌ Bad** fix stuff
-    - **Good:** fix: resolve user authentication token validation issue
+  **✅ Good** fix: resolve issue with user login on Safari

-### Coding patterns

-1. **Always** use the command `npm run format` to format your code before commiting.
-This ensures consistent code style across the entire project.
-2. Keep logic where it belongs.
-There **shouldn't** be a component on the hooks folder.
-3. Write error proof code.
-Assume that anything that can fail will fail.
-   Use try/catch blocks when dealing with asynchronous code or external resources like API calls.
-4. Avoid unecesseary variables.
-If a value is only used once or is easily readable inline, don’t assign it to a variable.
-5. Keep functions small and focused: Each function should do one thing well.
-   If a function is getting too long or has multiple responsibilities, break it into smaller helper functions.
-6. Take a look in the existing code.
-Try to not diverge too much about the current style.
+---

+## 📌 Notes

+- This repository contains **only the frontend** of the application.
+- The backend is maintained in a **separate repository**.
+- Contributions, suggestions, and improvements are welcome.

+---